 Walking around town

-Just a point to remember when travelling in Laos (or SE Asia) during the wet (low) season, without a doubt, you will definitely experience frequent torrential rain – this is not a myth.
+Just a point to remember when travelling in Laos or through SE Asia during the wet (low) season, without a doubt you’ll definitely experience frequent torrential rain – this is not a myth.
 So, be prepared and don’t be too disappointed if you have to cancel activities or they’re just not available.

 A backpacker haven and renown as a party town, Vang Vieng is firmly concreted on the tourist destination map when visiting Laos.

 This small town offers a plethora of activities from treks, tubing, kayaking, river rapids (during the wet), walks, caving, experiencing the Blue Lagoon, zip-lining, mountain biking, hot-air ballooning, and rock climbing.

 The choices are endless, just bring buckets of cash and you’ll be right!